the-nexim/nanolib/packages/typescript-config/README.md

 ### Node.js Application (`tsconfig.node.app.json`)

-Use this configuration for Node.js applications.
-It extends the base configuration and includes Node.js specific type definitions for accurate type checking during development.
-It doesn't produce build outputs.
+Use this configuration for nodejs-based applications.
+It extends the base configuration and includes Node.js specific type definitions.
+It doesn't produce build outputs and primarily used for type checking during development.

 ```json
 {